 So maybe it’s not a direct boost to your long-term career options, but the tax benefits are a pretty enticing bonus.
 There are mountains of deductions available to independent contractors (home office, business miles, office supplies, and more).
 You just need to make sure you keep careful records in order to take advantage of them.
 Under Trump’s proposed tax code overhaul, some independent contractors could have even lower taxes in the near future.
 Keep in mind, though, that freelancers are on the hook for their own self-employment tax, health insurance, vacation days, and retirement plans.

 The bottom line:

 Many factors determine whether freelancing is the right fit for your life.
-Managing your own schedule, finances, and other complex aspects of your career isn’t easy and it’s not for everyone.
+Managing your own schedule, finances, and other complex aspects of your career aren’t easy and it’s not for everyone.
 For some, it may be exactly the thing that allows them to live the life they want to live while doing the work they love to do.
 For others, it might be the right thing, but only for a season.
 After a foray into freelance, they may want to take all their experience back into a company job.
 Whether freelancing is a stepping stone to your full-time dream position or the long-term career path you didn’t even know you wanted, it might just be time to go for it.

 Producing multimedia content and executing live events is chaotic—and working them is even more so!
-At PayReel, we minimize the time and effort it takes to get you ready for your project, make sure you get paid quick and easy, and have customer service agents on call around the clock to answer you questions.
+At PayReel, we minimize the time and effort it takes to get you ready for your project, make sure you get paid quick and easy and have customer service agents on call around the clock to answer your questions.
 The next time you work an event or a production, tell your supervisor you love working with the PayReel team.
 Contact us anytime at 303-526-4900 or by emailing us here.

 Relax.
 We got you!